taozhijiang/minicached/README.md

 # 2. General function and API offered
-This library is designed for general object cache, so the key and value is not stricted to char*, just tell the api your address and len, all will be done!
+This library is designed for general object memory-based cache, so the key and value is not stricted to char*, just tell the fucntion your object address and len, all will be done!
-Current apis cover as:
+Current apis:
 ```bash
 mnc_item *mnc_new_item(const void *key, size_t nkey, time_t exptime, int nbytes);
 mnc_item* mnc_get_item_l(const void* key, const size_t nkey);